cisco-open/observability-examples/knowledge-store-investigation/README.md

   ]
 }
 ```

-If you looked closely at `manifest.json` you may have noticed the line `"dependencies": ["iam"]`.
-Dependency management is
+If you looked closely at `manifest.json` you may have noticed the line
-a key aspect of the Cisco Observability Platform.
-In order to add the permission and role files, the manifest declares
+`"dependencies": ["iam"]`.
+Dependency management is a key aspect of the Cisco
+Observability Platform.
+In order to add the permission and role files, the
-a dependency on the system `iam` solution that defines Types `iam:Permission` and `iam:RoleToPermissionMapping`.
-This allows
+manifest declares a dependency on the system `iam` solution that defines Types
-the solution to add objects whose types are defined in other solutions.
+`iam:Permission` and `iam:RoleToPermissionMapping`.
+This allows the solution to
+add objects whose types are defined in other solutions.

-Next steps: If you want to modify your solution, remember to bump the `solutionVersion` in `manifest.json`.
+Next steps: If you want to modify your solution, remember to bump the
+`solutionVersion` in `manifest.json`.

 Congratulations!
 You now understand the basics of knowledge modeling.
-To Review, you leared:
+To Review,
+you learned:

 1. How a solution package is structured
 2. How to define a new Type of knowledge
 3. How to push your solution